jsreed2003/TI-Image-Processing/README.md

 # FastAPI Backend for Keystone Correction

+This project was created by Karrie Butcher, William Miller, Marc Pham and Jackson Scott Reed

 REST API server that processes projector images and returns corner detection results.

 ## 🚀 Quick Start